 Adequate Setup.

-It is always better to pre-install apps and create shortcuts or bookmark them for future easy use.
+It is always better to pre-install apps and create shortcuts or bookmarks for easy future use.

 For example, you can set up auto-login to skip password prompts, add family or caregiver contacts with recognizable names and photos, and adjust font size or brightness for better readability.